Rough center manifolds: Introduction

 Instead, the goal of this paper is to use a direct pathwise approach~\cite{GarridoLuSchmalfuss} to investigate center manifolds for RDEs of the form~\eqref{sde1}.
 More precisely, we consider~\eqref{eqin1} driven by a quite general \emph{nonlinear multiplicative noise}.
 Moreover, the random input goes beyond the case of a Brownian motion and it can be a certain \emph{Gaussian process}.
 The only restriction comes from the H\"older regularity of its trajectories.
 We are going to prove our results using \emph{rough paths}, which have not been employed for \emph{invariant manifolds} so far.
 Since the breakthrough in the rough paths theory introduced by T.~Lyons \cite{Lyons}, there has been a growing interest in analyzing flows driven by rough paths~\cite{B} or random dynamical systems for rough differential equations~\cite{BailleulRiedelScheutzow}.
 The main techniques used in this work rely on Gubinelli's controlled rough paths as described in~\cite{Gubinelli,FritzHairer}.
 This theory gives a pathwise meaning to~\eqref{eqin1} \emph{without reducing it to an equation with random coefficients}.
 Since the solution of an RDE driven by a Stratonovich rough path lift yields a strong solution of a classical Stratonovich SDE \cite[Thm.~9.1(ii)]{FritzHairer}, many classical center manifold results for \eqref{eqin1} can be recovered as special cases.\\

 This work is structured as follows.
 In Section~\ref{rde} we provide background on controlled rough paths and RDEs.
 Section \ref{rd} is devoted to dynamics of rough differential equations~\cite{BailleulRiedelScheutzow}.
 The existence of center manifolds is based on a discrete-time Lyapunov-Perron method.
 This technically challenging step is necessary since we work with pathwise integrals and therefore need to control at each step the norms of the random input on a fixed time-interval.
-After deriving suitable estimates of the controlled rough integrals, the center manifold theory follows using a random dynamical systems approach.
+After deriving suitable estimates of the controlled rough integrals, the existence of local center manifolds for rough differential equations (Theorem~\ref{lemma:cm}) follows using a random dynamical systems approach.
 The results obtained for the discrete Lyapunov-Perron map can then be extended to the time-continuous one~\cite{LianLu,GarridoLuSchmalfuss}.
 Finally, we point out in Section~\ref{smoothness} the main arguments, which lead to the smoothness of the manifolds obtained.
 This requires technical transfer of several existing ideas~\cite{DuanLuSchmalfuss,ChenRobertsDuan,GuoShen} to the RDE context; Appendix~\ref{a} summarizes basic methods used to establish the fiber-wise invariance~\cite{Arnold,DuanLuSchmalfuss,WaymireDuan} of the random manifolds.
 Appendix~\ref{b} provides additional information on the extension of our proof from dichotomies to trichotomies.

 We also point out the translation of our results to the language of regularity structures should be possible as controlled rough paths can be viewed as one particular instance of a regularity structure; see~\cite{Brault}.
 Hence, the techniques we developed here for RDEs/SDEs may have the potential to be eventually applicable for quite large classes of singular SPDEs~\cite{Hairer,GubinelliPerkowski,HairerShen,HairerWeber,BerglundKuehn1}.
 We leave this aspect as a major direction for future work.